timboudreau/numble/README.md

 It is preferable to perform validation *before* instantiating an object, so it is simply impossible for an object with invalid to exist.
 However, generated objects can be generated with a `validate()` method that will run validation post-hoc.
+The `ParamChecker` class can be used to pre-validate data.

 Usage
 -----